Graduate student Cammie Fausey is awarded the National Science Foundation Graduate Research Fellowship.

 Meny received the Chinese Academy of Sciences Distinguished Scholar Award (formerly known as the Einstein Professorship).
 As part of the award he gave lectures in several institutions in China, including the Shanghai Advanced Research Institute (SARI), China University of Petroleum in Qingdao, and Yantai Institute of Coastal Zone Research.
 Read more here and here.

-Meny won the prestigious international Eni Award for ‘Protection of the Environment’.
+Meny was selected to receive the prestigious international Eni Award for ‘Protection of the Environment’.
 The Award Ceremony will be held at the Presidential Palace (Palazzo del Quirinale) in Rome in the fall.
 Read more here.

 The forward osmosis desalination technology developed in our lab is moving forward.
 Read more at PBS' Nova Next publication and on the industry blog Forward Osmosis Tech.

 The paper "Thin-Film Composite Polyamide Membranes Functionalized with Biocidal Graphene Oxide Nanosheets" by Francois, Marissa, and Meny was selected as one of five Best Papers of ES&T Letters in 2014.
 For more on this, please see the journal's news release, or listen to the ES&T podcast (episode 16), in which Francois and Marissa speak with the managing editor of ES&T about the paper.

 Meny received the 2014 Association of Environmental Engineering and Science Professors (AEESP) Charles R. O'Melia Distinguished Educator Award.
 Read more about it here.

 The ammonia-carbon oxide forward osmosis process developed in Meny's lab by graduate students Rob McGinnis and Jeff McCutcheon is finding new markets and applications.
 Read more in Bloomberg News and Upstart Business Journal.

 Meny has reached the milestone of h index = 100 in Google Scholar.